KnpLabs/php-github-api/README.md

 # PHP GitHub API 2.0

-In 2.0 lib no longer uses guzzle 3.7, instead we have an HTTPlug abstraction layer.
+In 2.0 lib no longer uses guzzle 3.7, instead it has an HTTPlug abstraction layer.

 For old version please check: